Dr George Legg

 George’s interdisciplinary research explores the conjoined cultural, spatial, national and political aesthetics of contemporary capitalism.
 This interest is reflected in his recent article on the New Town of Craigavon for the Irish Review, as well as in that journal’s special issue Biopolitical Ireland (No. 53, Autumn 2016), which he co-edited with Dr. Niamh Campbell.

-George is currently completing a monograph entitled, Northern Ireland and the Politics of Boredom: Conflict, Capital and Culture.
-This book examines the capitalist critiques that underpin representations of sectarian conflict in poetry, photography, performance, oral-testimony and punk.
-He is also embarking on a new major project which considers the cultural significance of political violence and global capitalism in London.
+George’s first monograph, Northern Ireland and the politics of boredom: conflict, capital and culture (Manchester University Press, 2018), examines the capitalist critiques that underpin representations of sectarian conflict in poetry, photography, literature, oral-history and punk.
+He is now beginning a new project on the cultural significance of political violence and global capitalism in London.

 Expertise and public engagement